161010

 DISTRICTS:

 Drafts plan sheets, calculates quantities and inputs information into BIDS program.
-Plots and drafts engineering/surveying drawings using personal computer and drafting software.
+Plots and drafts engineering/surveying drawings using drafting software.
 Calculates quantities as needed to complete drawings.

 Conducts traffic counts, speed studies and general data collection; compiles and presents data in a workable format.